minzart/sunrise-oath/glossary/regret.md

-Once upon a time, long ere the dawn that formed the sunrise oath, my sweetheart set a curse on my soul.
+Once upon a [[time]], long ere the dawn that formed the sunrise oath, my sweetheart set a curse on my soul.

 She opened the door, and let me in.
 Across her family's dining table, I handed everything she left behind, and took back the sweater that she liked to wear.
 Tara watched me put it on, and laughed. < It bore your scent.
 Now, it bears mine. >